m1-key/Face-Recognition/README.md

 Since 3 points from class 1 are closer to Q while 2 from class 0.
 So it is clear that points from class 1 are more closer hence the probability of Q belonging to class 1 is more.
 Hence Q belongs to class 1.
-This is how KNN Algorithm classifies a given point.
+This is how KNN Algorithm classifies a given point to a particular class.
 ```
 ---
 ### There are two python script in this project